antoniofrs/multicommand-args-parser/Readme.md

 | c1 sc2  | sc2_id |
 | c2      | c2_id  |

-Where is the `id`, which you can retrieve from `agrs.id`, will help you to get the command given in input by the user
+Where `id`, which you can retrieve from `agrs.id`, will help you to get the command given in input by the user

 ### Arguments